LiveNathan/blog/_posts/2025-02-28-when-your-business-coaches-hate-your-plan.md

 a $100/year solution specifically designed for AV technicians, streamlined and easy to use, positioned between free Google Sheets (manual, time-consuming) and $
 400/year QuickBooks (overpowered).

-Then
 I [posted on Reddit](https://www.reddit.com/r/livesound/comments/1iux53h/how_do_you_handle_invoicing_for_your_freelance/) asking AV folks how they currently handle invoicing.
+The post received significant engagement (15K views and 91 comments at the time of writing), which initially seemed promising – clearly this was a topic people cared about.

-I got lots of comments (exciting!), and for each person who shared their solution, I asked: "Is there anything you wish it did differently?"
+For each person who shared their solution, I asked some variation of: "Is there anything you wish it did differently?"

-To my shock, almost everyone said "no."
+To my surprise, almost everyone said "no."

+The thread revealed a diverse ecosystem of solutions that people are genuinely happy with:

+- Several users enthusiastically endorsed **Wave** as "fantastic," "very intuitive," and "significantly cheaper than QuickBooks and better in every way"
+- Others praised **Square Invoices** for being free, easy to use, and accessible via mobile app
+- Some preferred **Excel/Word templates** they've customized over time
+- There were mentions of **Zoho Books** (free for a single user with full package including expense tracking)
+- A few used **Quickbooks** and felt it was worth the cost for their specific needs
+- Several other options appeared: **Harvest**, **Invoice Ninja**, **FreshBooks**, **Express Invoice**, and even specialty software for specific countries

+What was striking wasn't just the variety of solutions, but how satisfied users were with their current setup.
+When I tried to uncover pain points by asking what they'd change, responses included:

+- "No. It's pretty powerful and can do way more than I need."
+- "Not really.
+It's not top of the line software by any stretch, but it's absolutely good enough for what I need."
+- "Nope.
+Are you looking to make a competitor?"

 This was a massive red flag.
 How could my initial conversations suggest there's no good solution for AV technicians, while this broader sample seemed perfectly content with existing options?